omeatai/AWS-LABS-IFEANYI/README.md

 # Project 16: Creating a VPC Using AWS CloudFormation ✅

-## **Introduction**
-This project walks through how to create a VPC using an AWS CloudFormation Stack.
-We will launch an AWS CloudFormation template to create two subnets initially and later update it to a four-subnet Amazon VPC spanning two Availability Zones.

-- **Duration:** 55 minutes
-- **AWS Region:** US East (N. Virginia) `us-east-1`

 ### **What is a VPC?**
 A VPC (Virtual Private Cloud) is like a computer network in an on-premises data center.
 It allows logically isolated networking within the AWS cloud.